mathjax/MathJax-docs/basic/explorer-commands.rst

 In that case, you will have to enter focus mode manually in order to use the explorer.
 How this is done depends on the screen reader, so consult its documentation for details.

+Once the focus mode is started, you may need to exit focus mode manually when you are done exploring the expression.
+How that is done depends on the screen reader, so consult the reader's documentation for details on how to accomplish that.

 |-----|